 DTC B3888 05: Trailer Right Turn Signal Circuit Short to Battery or Open

-Before performing the diagnostic procedure, perform a Diagnostic System Check on the vehicle.
-See Section 9A, "Checking body wiring systems for intermittent faults and contact problems".
+Before performing a diagnostic procedure, perform a vehicle system diagnostic check.
+See Section 9A, "Checking the body wiring systems for intermittent faults and contact problems."

-When the right turn signal switch is in the ON position, ground is connected to the auxiliary body controller (XBCM) through the turn signal switch circuit.
-The XBCM then applies voltage to the rear turn signal circuit to the right rear turn signal.
+When the right turn signal switch is turned to the ON position, ground is connected to the auxiliary body control module (XBCM) through the turn signal switch circuit.
+The XBCM then supplies voltage through the rear turn signal circuit to the right rear turn signal.

 The ignition switch is set to the ON position.